fpusan/tutorial-template/docs/source/README.rst

-SqueezeMeta supports different assembly strategies (co-assembly, sequential, assembly merging, and sequential-merging) and different assemblers (see below for details).
+SqueezeMeta supports different assembly strategies (co-assembly, sequential, assembly merging, and sequential-merging) and different assemblers (see below for details), as well as the analysis of pre-existing contigs or bins.
 SqueezeMeta uses a combination of custom scripts and external software packages for the different steps of the analysis:

 1)  Assembly
 2)  RNA prediction and classification